On the Parallel Complexity of Group Isomorphism via Weisfeiler-Leman: Introduction

+Prior to \Thm{ThmProductCanonicalForm}, the best-known upper bound on computing direct product decompositions was $\textsf{P}$ \cite{WilsonDirectProductsArxiv, KayalNezhmetdinov}.
+In group isomorphism testing, the main benefit of these results is that, for the purposes of getting polynomial-time isomorphism tests, they reduce the problem to the case of directly indecomposable groups.
+Although we do not know how to show that Weisfeiler--Leman can be used to compute the direct product decomposition itself, \Thm{ThmProductCanonicalForm} shows that for the purposes of using WL to distinguish groups, WL achieves this same main benefit---reducing to the directly indecomposable case---in $\textsf{TC}^1$ (at the cost of increasing the dimension by 1 and adding $O(\log n)$ rounds).

-We next consider groups without Abelian normal subgroups.
-Using the individualize-and-refine paradigm, we obtain a new upper bound of $\textsf{quasiSAC}^{1}$ for not only deciding isomorphisms, but also listing isomorphisms.
-While this does not improve upon the upper bound of $\textsf{P}$ for isomorphism testing \cite{BCQ}, this does parallelize the previous bound of $n^{\Theta(\log \log n)}$ runtime for listing isomorphisms \cite{BCGQ}.
+We next consider groups without Abelian normal subgroups, one of the few other classes of groups of structural importance for which a highly non-trivial polynomial-time algorithm is known.
+Using the individualize-and-refine paradigm, we obtain a new upper bound for not only deciding isomorphisms, but also listing isomorphisms.
+To state this result, recall that an $\textsf{SAC}$ circuit is a Boolean circuit using $\textsf{AND}, \textsf{OR}$, and $\textsf{NOT}$ gates, in which the $\textsf{AND}$ gates have fan-in $2$, and the $\textsf{OR}$ gates have unbounded fan-in (see Section~\ref{sec:Complexity} for more details).
+We show that isomorphisms of groups without Abelian normal subgroups can be listed by an $\mathsf{SAC}$ circuit of $O(\log n)$ depth and $n^{O(\log \log n)}$ size.
+Although this does not improve upon the upper bound of $\textsf{P}$ for isomorphism testing in this class of groups \cite{BCQ}, this does parallelize the previous bound of $n^{\Theta(\log \log n)}$ runtime for listing isomorphisms \cite{BCGQ}.
+We note that for listing isomorphisms, our size bound is essentially optimal, as Babai \emph{et al.} (\emph{ibid.}) observed that such groups can have $n^{\Theta(\log \log n)}$ many isomorphisms.
+Compared to what is known for general groups, general group isomorphism can be solved by $O(\log n)$-depth $n^{O(\log n)}$-size $\mathsf{SAC}$ circuits \cite{ChattopadhyayToranWagner}, and for groups without Abelian normal subgroups our result improves the size much closer to polynomial while maintaining the depth.

-\begin{theorem} Let $G$ be a group without Abelian normal subgroups, and let $H$ be arbitrary.
+\begin{theorem} Let $G$ be a group of order $n$ without Abelian normal subgroups, and let $H$ be arbitrary group of order $n$.
 We can test isomorphism between $G$ and $H$ using an $\textsf{SAC}$ circuit of depth $O(\log n)$ and size $n^{\Theta(\log \log n)}$.
 Furthermore, all such isomorphisms can be listed in this bound. \end{theorem}

 \begin{remark} The key idea in proving \Thm{ThmSemisimpleIntro} is to prescribe an isomorphism between $\Soc(G)$ and $\Soc(H)$ (as in \cite{BCGQ}), and then use Weisfeiler--Leman to test in $\textsf{L}$ whether the given isomorphism of $\Soc(G) \cong \Soc(H)$ extends to an isomorphism of $G \cong H$.
 The procedure from \cite{BCGQ} for choosing all possible isomorphisms between socles is easily seen to parallelize; our key improvement is in the parallel complexity of testing whether such an isomorphism of socles extends to the whole groups.